Dion George: National executive

 George was re-elected to his parliamentary seat in the May 2024 general election, and, in line with the coalition agreement reached between the DA and African National Congress (ANC), President Cyril Ramaphosa appointed him as Minister of Forestry, Fisheries and the Environment.
 Narend Singh of the IFP and Bernice Swarts of the ANC were appointed as his deputies.

 After his appointment was announced, George promised that he would not be an "extremist" in the portfolio and undertook to "continue the good work" of his predecessor, Barbara Creecy of the ANC.
 He said that his priority as minister would be climate finance and the just transition to a low-carbon economy.
 He also declared his interest in investigating how the environment portfolio could contribute to economic growth, especially in areas like coal-generating Mpumalanga that faced economic risks from decarbonisation.

 Later in 2024, George attended COP29 in Baku as a member of the South African delegation; he also co-chaired the conference's mitigation track, with his Norwegian counterpart Tore O. Sandvik.

-On 12 November 2025, George was sacked from the national executive and replaced with DA spokesman Willie Aucamp, following a request from DA leader John Steenhuisen.
+On 12 November 2025, while attending COP30 in Belem, Brazil, George was sacked from the national executive and replaced with DA spokesman Willie Aucamp, following a request from DA leader John Steenhuisen.

+On 21 November 2025, George announced that he would be suing for defamation.
+When news of his impending dismissal first leaked, concerns were raised by environmental groups, supportive of George's stance against captive hunting, and wary of his replacement Willie Aucamp's link with organised hunting groups.
+Shortly after, a flurry of articles about alleged misconduct and other charges appeared in the media.
+George denied the claims, and stated that he believed he was fired because of his stand against illicit wildlife trafficking.

+George resigned his position as Chairperson of Federal Finance, as a Member of Parliament, and from the DA, in January 2026.

+He subsequently founded the Conservation Trust, an NGO focused on combating the illegal wildlife trade.